phantomsatsuki/yanfei-guide/yanfei-guide.md

 Xingqiu's Elemental Burst is the best Hydro application in the game at the moment.
 The Hydro swords appear on Normal Attacks and can happen every 1 second.
 - As it stands, N2C won't Vaporize Yanfei's Charged Attack hits consistently.
 - You'll need to do **N3C**.
 The third Normal Attack will trigger Xingqiu's swords one more time, clearing Pyro aura from Yanfei's earlier attack and re-apply Hydro.
 Subsequent Charged Attack then Vaporizes the Hydro aura, dealing big damage.
 - You can also utilise Xingqiu's "orbital" swords (the ones around your character that reduces damage and heal you) to apply more Hydro aura.
-This will enable N2C, but it requires putting a **squishy, long-range** character in melee range, so it's not desirable.
+This will enable N2C, but it requires putting a squishy, long-range character in melee range, so it's not desirable.

-#### C6 Xingqiu
-Xingqiu's C6 adds more swords to his Elemental Burst, and that means more Hydro application.
+- Xingqiu's **Constellation 6** adds more swords to his Elemental Burst, and that means more Hydro application.
 It adds a 5-sword hit to the usual loop, so his [2, 3]-sword loop becoms [2, 3, 5]-sword loop.
 - This means you can get away with N2C **during the 5-sword round**, since there will still be Hydro aura on the enemy without another Hydro application.
 - Assuming no dodges, this means the combo becomes **N3C, N2C, repeat**.
 The first N3C triggers the 2-sword hit and the 3-sword hit, then N2C triggers the 5-sword hit.